- A salivary gland infection is typically caused by a bacterial infection.

 - influenza A and parainfluenza types I and II

-- a salivary stone (crystallized minerals that form in the salivary ducts)
+- a salivary stone

-- a salivary duct blocked by mucous
+- a salivary duct blocked by mucus

 - a tumor